davidgfnet/nginx_totp_auth/README.md

 calculate the HMAC for the authentication cookies.
 If empty, it will be generated at startup, and this will cause logout of all users on a server restart.

-`hostname` must match the hostname for the vhost in the nginx configuration.
-Then for each entry a list of users can be defined with their username, password and totp secret (base32 encoded string).
-The duration is the cookie lifetime in seconds.
+Each entry in `webs` must have a valid `hostname` which must match the hostname for the vhost in the nginx configuration.
+Since the authenticator supports HTML templates for the login website, they must be chosen using the `template` variable (currently only one exists: "gradient").

-The authenticator supports templates.
-By default there's one called "gradient", but more can be added.
-The templates are built in, so one must recompile the binary to add templates.
+Each web has a list of configured `users` with a `password`, `username` and a `totp` secret (base32 encoded).
+A cookie validity period (in seconds) must be specified in `duration`, after this time the user will be logged out.
+Optionally the `digit` count and `period` (in seconds) can be specified, being 6 and 30 the respective defaults.
+The default hashing algorithm is SHA1 but can be changed by specifying a new `algorithm` with possible values being "sha1", "sha-256" and "sha-512".

 The service can be run using this example systemd service: